mohd-arham-islam/Rental-Bikes-Demand-Prediction/End-to-End Project Implementation.md

 ## Data Ingestion
 In an end-to-end machine learning (ML) project, the data_ingestion.py script or module typically plays a crucial role in the data preprocessing and data acquisition stages.
 Its primary purpose is to load, clean, and prepare the raw data for use in the machine learning pipeline.

+## Data Transformation
+In a machine learning project, the "data transformation.py" file plays a pivotal role in shaping the quality and effectiveness of the model.
+It is essential for preparing and structuring the raw data into a format that is suitable for training and prediction.
+Data transformation encompasses tasks like cleaning, normalization, encoding categorical variables, handling missing values, feature engineering, and more.